 Senior life insurance can keep your family from struggling even more during hard economic times.
 Your beneficiaries can use the benefit from your policy to replace the lost income.
 They’ll be able to continue paying for daily living expenses until they can generate their own income.
 It can also cover future expenses like your grandchild’s college tuition.

-In contrast to payments given through inheritance or an estate, the death benefit your beneficiaries receive will be tax-free.
+In contrast to payments given through inheritance or an estate, the death benefit your beneficiaries receive will be tax-free and they are handled by a will attorney in Dubai.
 Some life insurance policies are also immune to stock market fluctuations.
-As long as the premiums have been paid, your family will receive the policy’s full death benefit no matter how much stocks increase or decrease.
+As long as the premiums have been paid, typically your family will receive the policy’s full death benefit no matter how much stocks increase or decrease.

 Provides cash to borrow when needed